Shingles brings a burning and painful rash caused by a previous exposure to chickenpox. Treating shingles naturally may be your best option.

 Shingles is a painful skin condition, stemming from the same virus that causes chickenpox.

 Following exposure to chickenpox, the virus becomes inactive, yet lingers in the body.
 Decades later, the virus may strike again, this time in the form of shingles.
-Since the renewed outbreak stems from a previous bout of chickenpox, roughly ninety eight percent of Americans are at risk of coming down with shingles.
+Since the renewed outbreak stems from a previous bout of chickenpox, adults are at a higher risk shingles.
 People over the age of sixty are especially prone to the complication as they comprise a large proportion of this population.

 In terms of treatments, there are several pharmaceutical options, but patients often wonder if treating shingles naturally is an option.
 These days, many are looking for medicine with less side effects.
 This viewpoint has led many patients to seek medicinal cannabis as a treatment for a variety of ailments.